-The existence of god or gods is not self-evident.
+The existence of gods is not self-evident.

 Atheism does not entail arrogance.

 Perhaps a clearer demonstration of arrogance is the Christian who cannot understand how someone could not share his/her worldview.
 That seems to be exactly what is involved here.
 The Christian is convinced that everyone must believe in gods.
 Since the atheist claims not to believe in the Christian's particular god, the Christian insists that the atheist is making humans into gods.
 But the atheist doesn't agree that there must be gods at all!
-The Christian's inability to consider this and to assume that everyone must perceive the world exactly as he/she does starts to sound like arrogance.
+The Christian's inability to consider this and to assume that everyone must perceive the world exactly as he/she starts to sound like arrogance.

-I do not accept the theistic claim that god or gods exist.
-As there is not one shred of evidence to suggest that this extraordinary claim is true, I see no reason to accept it.
+I do not accept the theistic claim that god(s) exist.
+As there is insufficient evidence to support this extraordinary claim, I see no reason to accept it.
 When I encounter a great deal of evidence supporting various scientific claims, I am comfortable tentatively deciding that these claims are more likely to be true than to be false.
 And yet, I hold open the possibility that they may be shown to be false, requiring me to change my previously held positions.
 I fail to see how this makes me arrogant or how it involves any sort of denial.

 The Christian who wants to accuse atheists of being arrogant or of denying truth needs to look in the mirror.
-It is hard to conceive of anything which better captures arrogance and denial than the sort of faith in which believers take pride.
+It is hard to conceive of anything which better captures arrogance and denial than the sort of faith in which many religious believers take pride.

 An early version of this post appeared at Atheist Revolution in 2007.
 It was revised in 2018.